altocodenl/tagaway/readme.md

 `POST /download`
    - Body must be of the form `{ids: [STRING, ...]}` (otherwise, 400 with body `{error: ...}`).
    - `body.ids` must have at least a length of 2.
-   - All pictures must exist and user must be owner of the pictures or have the pictures shared with them, otherwise a 404 is returned.
+   - All pivs must exist and user must be owner of the pivs or have the pivs shared with them, otherwise a 404 is returned.
    - If successful, returns a 200 with body `{id: STRING}`.
 The `id` corresponds to a temporary download file that lasts 5 seconds and is only valid for the user that requested the download.

 `GET /download/ID`
    - `ID` is an id returned by `POST /download`.
-   - If successful, the user will receive a zip file with the specified pictures.
+   - If successful, the user will receive a zip file with the specified pivs.

 `POST /dismiss`
    - Disables suggestions shown to new users.